 Comprehensive insurance covers non-accident related damage such as vandalism and fallen tree branches landing on your vehicle.
 It is optional.

 Gap insurance helps drivers pay off the rest of their car loan if their vehicle is totaled or stolen.
 It is optional.

 How to Use Car Insurance

 To use car insurance, you’ll have to file a claim after you’ve been in an accident or your vehicle has been otherwise damaged.
-If another driver caused the accident, their insurance pays for your repairs.
-If you caused the accident, your insurance pays for repairs to the other driver’s car – and for yours, if you have certain types of coverage.
+If another driver caused an accident, then their insurance will cover your expenses.
+But if you caused the accident, then your insurance pays for the other driver’s vehicle repairs and medical expenses – and for yours, if you have certain types of coverage.